observatorycontrolsystem/downtime/README.md

 ### Managing downtime entries

-Downtimes are added and deleted manually via the admin interface.
-In order to manage downtimes, you must first create a superuser.
-Run the following and fill out all of the questions:
+Downtimes are added and deleted manually via the admin interface, or through the API via a POST to the /api/ endpoint.

-    (env) python manage.py createsuperuser
+In both cases, you must authenticate as a valid staff/admin User via the Observation Portal to get write access.

-You can then log in as the newly created superuser at <http://127.0.0.1:8000/admin/> to manage downtimes.
+This is done with a user/pass form submission via the admin interface, or using HTTPBasicAuth with the user/pass as part of an API POST.

 There is also a django management command to create downtimes: